We're starting to, I don't want to hear no complaints.

 Alright.

-So you got here murder with a message, right?
+So you got here, murder with a message, right?

-Here I'll put this.
+Here, put this.

-So William Action Jackson murdered Chicago.
+William Action Jackson murdered Chicago.

-And then um brutal multiple day killing.
+And then brutal multiple-day killing.

 Jackson was tortured, burned, and prodded while hanging on a meat hook.